Korchy/inkscape_batch_guides/README.md

 # Inkscape: Batch Guides

-Extension for vector graphical editor Inkscape.
+Extension for the Inkskape vector graphical editor.

 Extension functionality
 -
+This extension helps to batch manage guides (guidelines).

+**Batch Move**

-Move all guides (guidelines) on custom offset.
+Move all guides on custom offset.

 Guides moves separately.
 Horizontal guides moved vertically and vertical guides moved horizontally.

+**Batch Remove**

+Remove all guides.

+You can choose what guides to remove: all, only vertical, only horizontal.

 Extension version
 -
-1.0.1.
+1.1.0.

 For Inkscape version
 -
-1.2, 1.3
+1.3

 Location
 -
-Main menu - Extensions - Guides - Batch Move
+Main menu - Extensions - Guides

 Installation
 -